Bear Viewing at Chilko Lake

 - Itinerary at a Glance

-• Take a scenic flight over the Coast Mountains to Williams Lake or fly direct to spectacular Chilko Lake
+• Take a scenic flight over the Coast Mountains to Williams Lake or fly direct to spectacular Chilko Lake (three flight options are available or drive in yourself)

 • Check into the waterfront Bear-Camp and get settled in our deluxe safari tents